osisoft/OCS-Docs/content/communities/community-pause-sharing.md

 	Your tenant resumes sharing for all shared data streams and the tenant status updates to **Sharing Active**.

-	**Note:** It may take up to five minutes for the stream to resume sharing.
+	**Note:** The status immediately updates to `Sharing Paused`, but it may take up to five minutes to take effect.

 ## Where can I view tenants that have sharing paused?